schmir/bbfreeze/README.txt

   bbfreeze can be installed with setuptools' easy_install command.

 zip/egg file import tracking
-  bbfreeze tracks imports from zip files.
-Note that calls to setuptools' pkg_resources.require will be replaced with a dummy implementation.
-  Calls to resource handling functions are *not* implemented, and freezing packages using these features of pkg_resources will not be possible without further work.
+  bbfreeze tracks imports from zip files and includes whole egg files if some module is used from an eggfile.
+Packages using setuputils' pkg_resources module will now work (new in 0.95.0)

 binary dependency tracking
   bbfreeze will track binary dependencies and will include DLLs and